akalmykov/wp-content-copy-protection/readme.txt

 When uploading an image to your blog post - simply select the 'none' option just below your link URL (in the image uploading window).
 This will disable the LEFT click function on the image.
 The plugin will take care of the rest!

+= How do I Change The Javascript Error Message? =

+Should you wish to change the current Javascript error message, simple go to Line: 35 in the fwpconsec.php file and change it there (replace the existing message).
+Our upcoming version will include the necessary administration.

+= How do I Change the Background Color of the JS Error Message from Yellow? =

+Once again, navigate to Line: 35 in the fwpconsec.php file and change it there.
+The current color code is: #FFF000 (Yellow).
+You can also change your font and font size here.

+= How do I Disable the Javascript Error? =

+Should you wish to NOT use the Javascript error message, simply go to fwpconsec.php and hash out Line: 33 - 36.

 == Changelog ==

 = 1.0.1 =
 * Fixed bug that disabled user input via contact form
 * Added funtion to disable Print via keyboard (CTRL+P)
+* Added Javascript Error Message Function (Serves blank pages until user enables his/her JS)

 = Version 1.0.1 =